brainboxdotcc/DPP/docpages/example_programs/misc/checking-member-permissions.md

-\page checking-member-permissions Checking permissions
+\page checking-member-permissions Checking Permissions

 Of course most people do just iterate over the roles of a member to check for a permission.
 But there's a helper method for that: dpp::guild::base_permissions gets a member's permission taking into account the server owner and role permissions.

 For total member permissions including channel overwrites use either the dpp::channel::get_user_permissions or dpp::guild::permission_overwrites method.
 Both do the same under the hood.